Fatbirder's Top 1000 Birding Websites

 Higgo's Project Pool

-After a bit of lunch, we headed down to the quay and crossed to Bryher for an afternoon's birding.
-In the channel between Tresco and Bryher, we had 9 Mediterranean Gulls, but otherwise it was very quiet but we did find three Lapland Buntings around Big Pool.
+After a light lunch, we crossed to Bryher for an afternoon of birding.
+In the channel between Tresco and Bryher, nine Mediterranean Gulls were noted, though otherwise it was a quiet stretch.
+A more unusual find was three Lapland Buntings around Big Pool, a welcome highlight in an otherwise calm session.

 Meditteranean Gull